gmkdigitalmedia/GA-Technologies-Tokyo-MLOps/README.md

-# GP MLOps MLOps Platform
+# GA Technologies Tokyo MLOps Demo

-A comprehensive MLOps/LLMOps platform for GP MLOps' real estate business, featuring customer value inference, floorplan layout detection, and conversion optimization.
+A comprehensive MLOps/LLMOps platform for GA Technololgies MLOps' real estate business, featuring customer value inference, floorplan layout detection, and conversion optimization.
+They basically spend approximately 30 Million yen on advertising a month, and they were hoping to hire someone to bring it down and maintain version control.
+I created an MLOp's platform for them, but
+Did not give them any "help" on how to lower the advertising cost during the interview process.
+Basically, that would be something they would need to hire me for...its not really appropriate for a developer interview.
+This setups is not my IDEAL setup, but rather their current existing setup.
+I generally build a company their infrastructure quickly and then discuss their goals, but I do not offer anything useful or constructive unless hired, since "savy" business people will try to take your suggestions and have their in house team try to implement it.

 ## Architecture Overview